Nero103/Data_Job_Analysis_SQL_Project/README.md

 **Technologies like AWS, GitLab, and Kubernetes** offer competitive salaries ranging from $127,333 to $129,496.

-**Linux, Snowflake, Airflow, and Matlab** are still notably high, though at the low-end, around $115,000.
+**Linux, Snowflake, Airflow, and Matlab** are still notably high, though at the low end, around $115,000.

-![Top In-Demand Skills by Salary MI](assets\Top_Skills_Demanded_By_Salary_MI.png) *This is bar graph visualizing to most in demand skills by highest salary in MI.
+![Top In-Demand Skills by Salary MI](assets\Top_Skills_Demanded_By_Salary_MI.png) *This is a bar graph visualizing to most in-demand skills by the highest salary in MI.
 ChatGPT generated this graph from my SQL query results*

 ### 5a.
 Top Most Optimal Skills for Remote
-To uncover the most optimal skills for high paying data analyst remote roles, I joined tables to query off of, filtered on Data Analyst and Remote roles, and filtered on demand skill greater than 10.
+To uncover the most optimal skills for high-paying data analyst remote roles, I joined tables to query off of, filtered on Data Analyst and Remote roles, and filtered on demanded skills greater than 10.

 ```sql
 SELECT